Fumarole: Economic resources and hazards

 The acidic fumes from fumaroles can break down the rock around the vents, producing brightly colored alteration haloes.
-At Sulfur Bank near Kilauea, mild alteration reduces the rock to gray to white opal and kaolinite with the original texture of the rock still discernible.
+At Sulphur Banks near Kilauea in Hawaii, mild alteration reduces the rock to gray to white opal and kaolinite with the original texture of the rock still discernible.
 Alteration begins along joints in the rock and works inwards until the entire joint block is altered.
 More extreme alteration (at lower pH) reduces the material to clay minerals and iron oxides to produce red to reddish-brown clay.
 The same process can produce valuable hydrothermal ore deposits at depth.

 Fumaroles emitting sulfurous vapors form surface deposits of sulfur-rich minerals and of fumarole minerals.
 Sulfur crystals at Sulfur Banks near Kilauea can grow to 2 cm in length, and considerable sulfur has been deposited at Sulfur Cone within Mauna Loa caldera.
 Places in which these deposits have been mined include: